microsolidarity/handbook/practice-program/intermediate-program/README.md

 ### Pre-requisits
 To make the most out of this program we ask that you attend the introductory practice program or an in-person microsolidarity event first.

+### Times and Dates
+We meet for live calls on Tuesdays & Thursdays, for 2 weeks from Mar 19 to 28.
+You can choose which group you join, according to your timezone:
+- **Timezone A** meets at 9-10.30am CEST (3pm Singapore, 8pm Auckland)
+- **Timezone B** meets at 6-7.30pm CEST (9am Los Angeles, 1pm Rio)

 ### Tickets

 Tickets are available for €140.
 Income from ticket sales will be used to pay the hosting team, and we'll share 10% of the income with the Microsolidarity common fund.